ThiagoShade/competitive_programming/README.md

 # competitive_programming
-Repository with all my studies, contests and problems solutions about competitive programming
+All my studies, contests and problems solutions about competitive programming